apostrophecms/apostrophe-documentation/tutorials/getting-started/02-creating-your-first-project.md

 # "Whoa, this is cool!
 But... what did I just do?"

 Great question!
-Now that we've had our "whoa" moment, let's break it all down.
-You'll work through another example, this time working through each step individually.
+Now that you've gotten a glimpse of Apostrophe, let's slow down and take it step by step in [Core Concepts](internal-link).